Director & Professor, University of North Carolina Wilmington School of Nursing

 Director, Center for Ethics and Human Rights, American Nurses Association

-Laurie Badzek is a nurse attorney who is a tenured, full Professor at the West Virginia University School of Nursing where she teaches nursing, ethics, law, and health policy.
-Professor Badzek has practiced in a variety of nursing and law positions.
-She was appointed to the West Virginia State Guardianship Commission in 1989 and to the West Virginia Catastrophic Illness Commission in 1999.
-The Guardianship Commission has been instrumental in the development and passage of legislation on advance directives, guardianship, and other issues related to end-of-life.
-Professor Badzek served as the primary recorder and drafter on a number of bills that were ultimately enacted by the legislature.
+Laurie Badzek is a nurse attorney who is a Director and tenured Professor at the University of North Carolina Wilmington, School of Nursing.
+Prior to accepting this position she served the state of West Virginia in the WVU School of Nursing and in a variety of nursing positions in the DHHS and WVU Hospitals for 30 years.
+She was appointed to the West Virginia State Guardianship Commission in 1989 and to the Catastrophic Illness Commission in 1999.
+The Commissions were instrumental in the development and passage of legislation on advance directives, guardianship, and other issues related to end-of-life care.
+Her role as primary recorder and drafter was essential to enactment of initial bills by the WV legislature.

 She earned her B.S.N. and her J.D. from WVU Schools of Nursing and Law.
 While at the College of Law, she was a member of the Moot Court Board and inducted into the both the Order of the Barristers and the Order of the Coif.
 She is also a member of the Sigma Theta Tau Nursing Honor Society for research and scholarship.
 She received her M.S. in Nursing and her L.L.M. in Health Care Law from DePaul University in Chicago.

 For nearly 18 years, she has been the Director of the American Nurses Association (ANA) Center for Ethics and Human Rights.
 She is considered a national and international leader and spokesperson on ethics and health care policy.
 She guided the revision of both the 2001 and the new 2015 Code of Ethics for Nurses.